José Hilario López: Wars of Independence from Spain

 In 1820, López met General Simón Bolívar, who appointed him lieutenant of the then newly created "Boyacá Battalion".
 While in the town of La Mesa, López saw his former prison mate, Vicente Azuero, among the prisoners of war and interceded for his release.
 López was promoted to the rank of lieutenant mayor and subsequently, captain.
 In that capacity, López participated in the "Northern Campaign" offensive in what is now Venezuelan territory.

 Once the campaign ended in February 1823, López returned to Bogotá and was appointed by General Francisco de Paula Santander as military chief of the province of Cauca.
 On 6 April 1823, he was promoted to lieutenant colonel.

 Military career

-After the Conspiración Septembrína (September Conspiracy) of 1828, and while being military chief of the Azuay province, López rebelled against General Simón Bolívar and joined the army of Colonel José María Obando.
+After the Conspiración Septembrína (Septembrine Conspiracy) of 1828, and while being military chief of the Azuay province, López rebelled against General Simón Bolívar and joined the army of Colonel José María Obando.

 Shortly after, the Gran Colombia-Peru War broke out, and Bolívar headed south to confront the Peruvians and join forces with Field Marshal Antonio José de Sucre, who was in wait for him.
 By the end of January 1829, Bolívar came to an agreement with the rebel commanders and pardoned them after the Pact of Juanambú was signed on 2 March 1829.
 Bolívar also explained his decision to ignore the Constitution of Cúcuta, after General José Antonio Páez’ actions in Venezuela.